 - Attachment of your bank account (this means taking money without your consent using an attachment order)

 - Referral of the debt to a sheriff or a solicitor for collection

-- The withholding of refunds of other tax as payment against LPT due
+- The withholding of refunds of other taxes as payment against LPT due

-Read further information from Revenue on Household Charge arrears and information on what happens if you do not meet your LPT obligations.
+Read further information from Revenue on Household Charge arrears and what happens if you do not meet your LPT obligations.

 You can log in to the LPT online system to view your Local Property Tax record and to pay arrears (using your PPS number, Property ID and PIN).